tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 _The C Compiler would happily accept code like this...
 But not Rust!_

 `screen` has become a `Result` Enum that can't be used directly.
-The Rust Compiler insists that we check for errors in `screen` before unwrapping it, like this...
+The Rust Compiler insists that we check for error in `screen` before unwrapping it, like this...

 ```rust
 //  In Rust: We specify `unsafe` to dereference the pointer in `screen`